 Once the election result is finalised, the successful candidates are announced and the official election documents, called writs, are returned to the Governor-General or state governors.

 A by-election is a mini-election held for a House of Representatives electorate if a member resigns or dies between federal elections.

-A casual vacancy occurs in the Senate if a senator resigns or dies before their term of office has expired.
+A casual vacancy occurs in the Senate if a senator resigns or dies between federal elections.
 They are replaced by a candidate from the same political party, chosen by the parliament or legislative assembly of that state/territory.

 Federal elections are organised and run by the AEC, who make sure that elections are free, fair and legal.
 The Commonwealth Electoral Act 1918 and the Australian Constitution set out the requirements for running elections.